AMERICAN RHODODENDRON SOCIETY

 Section B. Notices of Meetings

-All members shall be notified in writing or by publication in the Quarterly of the time and place of any meeting of the Society, not later than one month prior to such meeting.
+All members shall be notified in writing or by publication in the Journal ARS of the time and place of any meeting of the Society, not later than one month prior to such meeting.

 Section C. Quorum

 One hundred fifty members shall constitute a quorum at any meeting of the Society.

 The membership is empowered to review the actions of the Board and its committees, and debate all matters of interest or concern.
 It may, by majority vote, adopt proposals for the consideration and approval of the Board.
 The membership may also propose nominees for office in the Society and Director-at-Large by petition.
 The procedure for such petitions shall be included in the written Policies of the Board.